Yuan Tan: Internal conflict within Yuan Shao's forces

 In 200, Yuan Tan accompanied his father at the Battle of Guandu against Cao Cao.
 Yuan Shao, however, was defeated in the conflict and fell sick shortly after returning to his base city of Ye.
 All along, Yuan Shao had intended to pass on his legacy to his youngest son Yuan Shang, who was favoured by Yuan Shao for his good looks, but the successorship had not been clearly established by the time Yuan Shao died in June 202.

 Many officials intended to make Yuan Tan the successor according to seniority of the heirs, but Shen Pei and Pang Ji, two influential advisors, supported Yuan Shang and pushed for the latter to succeed Yuan Shao.
 When Yuan Tan rushed back from his duty elsewhere, he could not revert the situation, the only thing he could do was to proclaim himself "General of Chariots and Cavalry" (車騎將軍), his father's former title.

 In autumn of the same year, Cao Cao launched an offensive against the Yuan brothers.
-Yuan Tan allied his brother and stationed his troops in Liyang (northeast of present-day Xun County, Henan) against the attack but his request for more troops was turned down by Yuan Shang, who feared his elder brother would take over military control.
+Yuan Tan allied with his brother and stationed his troops in Liyang (northeast of present-day Xun County, Henan) against the attack but his request for more troops was turned down by Yuan Shang, who feared his elder brother would take over military control.
 Yuan Shang then left Shen Pei to defend Ye and personally led a force to Liyang to assist in the defense.
 For half a year the battle went on, but the Yuan brothers eventually gave up the city after a major defeat, and retreated to Ye.

 Alliance with Cao Cao

 Cao Cao's advisor Guo Jia then suggested that the Yuan brothers would fight between themselves in the absence of an external enemy.
 Cao Cao took the counsel and withdrew his troops to attack Liu Biao in Jing Province (present-day Hubei and Hunan).
 Meanwhile, Yuan Tan and Yuan Shang indeed battled each other.
 After suffering initial defeats, Yuan Tan retreated to Pingyuan and sent out an emissary seeking to ally with Cao Cao.
 Cao Cao agreed, but his actual intention of allying with Yuan Tan was to make it easier to defeat Yuan Shang and Yuan Xi, and with them gone, he would then eliminate Yuan Tan easily.
 On the other hand, however, Yuan Tan was trying to make use of the alliance to strengthen his position.
-He contacted two of his father’s former generals, who had surrendered to Cao Cao, and gave them seals of authority, in hope they would defect to him at the right time after Yuan Shang was taken care of.
+He contacted two of his father's former generals, who had surrendered to Cao Cao, and gave them seals of authority, in hope they would defect to him at the right time after Yuan Shang was taken care of.
 But his plan was sensed by Cao Cao, who even promised to marry a daughter to Yuan Tan in order to let his guard down.